Sa'adullah Khan Chinioti

 Sa'adullah Khan Chinioti, also known as Allami Sadullah Khan (c.
-1591 – April 1656), was a high ranking official of Mughal Empire who served as the last Grand Vizier and Vakil-i-Mutlaq of Shah Jahan.
+1591 – April 1656), was a scholar and official in the Mughal Empire.
+He served as the grand vizier and Vakil-i-Mutlaq of Shah Jahan from 1645 until his death in 1656.

 Biography

 Sa'adullah Khan was born in 1591 at Chiniot, Lahore Subah, into a Punjabi Jat family from the Thahim clan.
 His father Amir Bakhsh was a cultivator by profession.

-In his youth Sa'adullah Khan went to study at Lahore under Shaykh Kamāl al-Dīn, a well-known scholar who had as his pupil Abdul Hakim Sialkoti and Ahmad Sirhindi, among others.
-For a while he taught at Lahore and later went to Delhi, where he became teacher of sons of Abu'l-Hasan Asaf Khan.
-He first entered in the Mughal bureaucracy in December 1641 on the recommendation of the Sadar as-Sudur Musavi Khan; an allowance was fixed for him and he was given a robe and a horse.
-Soon he was appointed as the arz-i-mukarrar of the Empire and was given the mansab of 1000 zat and 200 sowar (1000/200).
+In his youth Sa'adullah Khan went to study at Lahore under Shaykh Kamal al-Din, a well-known scholar who had had intellectuals like Abdul Hakim Sialkoti and Ahmad Sirhindi as his pupils, among others.
+For a while he taught at the madrasa of Wazir Khan at Lahore and later went to Delhi, where he became tutor of children of Abu'l-Hasan Asaf Khan.

+Sa'adullah Khan first entered in the Mughal bureaucracy in December 1641 on the recommendation of the Sadr-us-sudur Musavi Khan; an allowance was fixed for him and he was given a robe and a horse.
+Soon he was appointed as the arz-i-mukarrar and was given the mansab of 1000 zat and 200 sowar (1000/200).
 After serving for a short period in this post he was given the post of darogha-i-daulat khana-i-khas (superintendent of royal apartments) and rewarded with the title of Khan.
 In 1643 his rank was increased to 1500/300.
-In the same year he was made the Mir-i-Saman of the Empire, a minister of great importance, second only to the Wazir.
+In the same year he was made the Mir-i-Saman, a minister of great importance, second only to the Wazir.
 In 1645 Sa'adullah was granted the post of Diwan-i-Khalisa; he was also given the charge of drafting royal orders, with a mansab of 4000/1000.
 He worked for 46 days in this position before being appointed as the Grand Vizier, with his mansab ultimately reaching 7000/7000.
 Sa'adullah Khan would remain the Grand Vizier until his death in 1656.